palyrex/answer/Readme.md

 ####Javascript selection engine

-That engine returns DOM elements by given CSS selector
+This engine returns DOM elements by given CSS selector

 #####To use